hgamab21/node-email-form/README.md

 ## Roadmap

-Uncertain.
+* REFACTOR.

+Other than that, it's uncertain.
 Could go one of two ways:

 * Improve upon the visuals and turn it into a template website w/ form submission for inquiries

 Or,

-* Simplify and refactor it into a proper npm module.
+* Simplify and refactor it into a proper lightweight npm module.